nalinahuja/qcd/README.md

 ## Usage

 <p align="justify">
 Just like the command cd, simply indicate a path or keyword of a path you have been to previously and qcd will attempt to navigate to the directory.
-If the keyword is not found, an error will appear.
+QCD has the ability to complete the names of keywords and contents of the current directory.
+If the keyword or local file is not found, an error will appear.
 </p>

 ```